RajasKhambayate/Problems_On_Digits/README.md

-# Problems_On_Digits
+# Problems_On_Digits -> problems based on set of Digits within a numbers .
+    Types of Problems_On_Digits : Count_number of Digits , Count_Even number of Digits , Count_Even , Count_Odd & so on...

+This Repository contains programs in C language .

+This Repository contains programs in C++ language .

+This Repository contains programs in Java language .

-This Repository contains problem on digits in various languages .
+This Repository contains programs in Python language .